manmal/faster-whisper-node/docs/TESTING.md

 # Testing Guide

-This guide covers the testing infrastructure for faster-whisper-node.
+This guide covers the testing infrastructure for faster-whisper-rs.

 ## Test Structure